emcleandev/Social-liteapp/README.md

 # Enjoyable Moments
-- A unique exprience was implementing a mapping function for the post's reacts. that specific discussion simply reminded me of dynamic programming and that was enough to be the most enjoyble.
+- A unique exprience was implementing a reduce mapping function for the post's reacts. that specific discussion simply reminded me of dynamic programming and that was enough to be the most enjoyble.
 - fyi: I do like complexity issues no and again, given the scope of the project I wasn't expecting any at all.

-Demo Screenshots so far
+# Demo Screenshots so far